openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   topic to surface an issue that the course staff or other students can resolve.

-  See :ref:`Discussions` for more information.
+  For more information, see :ref:`Discussions`.

 .. _R: